 Carrying Out Climate Scenario Planning for the Kenai Peninsula, Alaska

 Communities in the Kenai Peninsula are already coping with a variety of impacts related to a warming climate, including reductions in wetland areas, glacial ice coverage, and freshwater availability, and increases in temperatures, ocean acidification, and harmful algal blooms.
 Barriers hindering effective climate change planning on the peninsula include the uncertainty of future trajectories, a need for a synthesis of regional data, and limited capacity for interagency collaboration.
-This project aims to address these needs and help coastal communities on the Kenai Peninsula plan for a changing climate by engaging regional leaders and community stakeholders to collaboratively develop plausible future planning scenarious based on a wide range of possible environmental responses to a changing climate.
+This project aimed to address these needs and help coastal communities on the Kenai Peninsula plan for a changing climate by engaging regional leaders and community stakeholders to collaboratively develop plausible future planning scenarious based on a wide range of possible environmental responses to a changing climate.

 Project Lead and Contact

-Danielle Boudreau, Tijuana River National Estuarine Research Reserve Email: email@example.com
+Danielle Boudreau, Tijuana River National Estuarine Research Reserve, Email: email@example.com

 To learn more about this project, please visit: http://trnerr.org/climate-scenario-planning-alaska/ or view the project factsheet (PDF).